bobby1030/slides/20220303-women-reserved-seats/20220303-women-reserved-seats.md

 ---

 - Local council elections in Taiwan reserved 1 woman seat per 4 elected member
-	- That is, guaranteeing 14% ~ 25% female representatives
+  - Guaranteeing 14% ~ 25% female representatives for electoral districts having $\geq$ 4 members
+- If the number of female elected doesn’t meet the requirement, then the lowest voted male winner will be replaced by highest voted female candidate.
-- The rule of reserving seats in Taiwan provides neat identification of policy effect than India
+- This provides neater identification of policy effect than India

 ---